bibyen/image-finder/README.md

   <img src="assets/confirm-python-installation.png" alt="Example terminal output for successful Python 3.11 installation">
 </p>

+If the above doesn't work, try:

+    py --version

 ### Save a copy of the program

 Create a text file on your laptop, and name it `image-finder.py`.
 This is our Python program.